v-gajjar/Minesweeper/README.md

+**Note:** This repository was renamed from `React-Minesweeper` to `Minesweeper` on May 24, 2025.
+Please update your remote repository URL if you have cloned the old repo.

 # Description
 A fresh take on the classic Minesweeper experience, enhanced with clean UX and built with modern tech including React and Docker.